 Under the leadership of Rabbi Wolf, the Temple develops Camp Hess Kramer in Malibu.

 Wilshire Boulevard Temple opens Gindling Hilltop Camp in Malibu.

-Wilshire Boulevard Temple joins the United States Register of Historic Places.
+Wilshire Boulevard Temple enters the National Register of Historic Places.

 Rabbi Harvey J. Fields comes to Wilshire Boulevard Temple.

-Rabbi Edgar F. Magnin dies, ending 69 years at Wilshire Boulevard Temple.
-Rabbi Wolf succeeds him.
+Rabbi Edgar F. Magnin dies, after 69 years at Wilshire Boulevard Temple.
+Rabbi Wolf succeeds him as senior

 Rabbi Emeritus Wolf retires from the Temple to become founding director of the Skirball Institute on American Values of the American Jewish Committee.
-He is succeeded by Rabbi Fields.
+He is succeeded as senior rabbi by Rabbi Fields.
 Rabbi Karen Fox joins the Temple in January as the congregation's first woman rabbi.

 Rabbi Steven Z. Leder comes to Wilshire Boulevard Temple.